ciatph/csv-firestore/README.md

 // Require as an npm package if installed using npm
 // const CsvToFireStore = require('csv-firestore')

+// Basic CsvToFireStore usage.
-const main = async () => {
+// Read CSV file as is and upload to a Firestore collection. const main = async () => {
   const handler = new CsvToFireStore(path.resolve(__dirname, 'example.csv'))